-Work with local land trusts to establish conservation easements that preserve land as part of the SEDA open space network.
+Work with local land trusts to establish conservation easements that preserve land.

-Policy OS-2.3 Stormwater Management Features.
+POLICY OS-2.3 STORMWATER MANAGEMENT FEATURES.

 Maximize the use of green stormwater management infrastructure-such as ponds, basins, swales, and other low-impact systems-within the open space system.